fly-hiring/support-engineer-work-sample/README.md

 You do not need to do any special setup to achieve this.
 The project is configured to show the data, if it's fetched correctly.
 You can use any HTTP client library you want.
 You've succeeded if some data about the current running machine is displayed when the app loads in a browser window.

-If you've never used Phoenix or Django before, that's ok!
+If you've never used Phoenix before, that's ok!
 Our customers will use languages you have never experienced before, too.
 There's plenty of time to figure it out.

 Once your app is deployed, write a couple of paragraphs explaining what you did.
 Add this to the `EXPLAIN.md` file in the root of the project (there's one for each framework).